 painting, Bayreuth, ca. 1730

-Only a very small section of the Bayreuth faience collection assembled by the Bavarian Palace Department was originally found in the inventory of the Bayreuth palaces.
+Only a very small section of the Bayreuth faience collection assembled by the Bavarian Palace Administration was originally found in the inventory of the Bayreuth palaces.

 In the New Palace all that remained after the dissolution of the Bavarian court were two ornamental vases and several large mirror frames mounted on the wall pillars of the Italian Palace.
 It was however possible to buy back or loan some exemplary pieces from the margravial dinner services.

 One of the Bayreuth specialities was the so-called "brown ware", with a coffee-coloured glaze and decorated with gold or silver painting.

 Most of the exhibits come from the collection of Colonel Rummel, Bayreuth, which was acquired in 1976.